-Using a 4mm Allen key, tighten the eight-coil mounting screws if necessary.
+Using a 4mm Allen key and an 8mm open-ended spanner, tighten the eight-coil mounting screws and nuts (items 15, 16 and 17) if necessary.

 5.4 Burner Can Removal

 The burner can is a welded stainless steel assembly.
 Some indentation to the can is acceptable provided that the integrity of the fixings supporting the coil, valve block or burner mountings are not compromised and that the gimbal action of the burner is unaffected.